ps442277/TestAutomation/README.md

 # Project Title
 Compare Weather Information from UI and API
 ## Overview
-The Main purpose of this project is to search for the required Product from the Amazon website and get the corresponding information in it.
+The Main purpose of this project is to Compare the Weather information from both Web UI using NDTV Official website and NDTV API and generate the result.
-The search has been done based on Filtering the category option and search for the result on Search box and then choosing any of the List from the search Result
 ## Pre Requisities
 Following are the Pre-Requisities which needs to be installed in the Environment
 - Eclipse - Eclipse is an IDE for development Environment - [click here for download](https://www.eclipse.org/downloads/)
 - Java JDK - Java JDK-15 is for configuring and accessing Java class - [click here for download](http://www.oracle.com/technetwork/java/javase/downloads)
 - Maven - Maven is a Build tool which can be download from eclipse marketplace
+- TestNG - TestNG is a Framework used to build the Project
 - ChromeDriver - Chromedriver is needed to work with Chrome browser for testing - [click here to download](https://sites.google.com/a/chromium.org/chromedriver/)
 - Dependencies:
   - Selenium Jar file <version> 3.141.59 </version>